EdgarAllenExile/wezterm.config/README.md

 still notquite sure about

 - how to make cute little launcher application?
 Possibly via seperate console app that launches wezterm?
 Seems exessive.

+## Platform Specific Implementations

+It might be time to think about installing some Mac & Windows specific things so that I can use these applications in a way that makes sense to me in both instances.